epam/edp-install/docs/use-cases/external-secrets.md

 ### Create CD Pipeline

-This section outlines the process of establishing a CD pipeline within Headlamp.
+This section outlines the process of establishing a CD pipeline within EDP Portal.
 There are two fundamental steps in this procedure:

 - Build the application from the last commit of the `master` branch;